bazelbuild/bazel/tools/build_rules/closure/README.md

 ## Known Issues

-The version of the Closure Templates compiler that is used will emit warnings about an invalid JSDOc tag (@notypecheck) and about a missing enum value.
+The version of the Closure Templates compiler that is used will emit warnings about an invalid JSDoc tag (@notypecheck) and about a missing enum value.
 These issues have been fixed in the source, but are not yet available as a downloadable archive.
 These warnings are safe to ignore.